FAQ's: Swapping K20 K24 into 2000-2005 Toyota MR2 Spyder

 Question: Which engine and transmission will work with this swap?

 Answer: You have many choices on which engine and transmission you can use with this swap.
-The easiest, in terms of installation, is the K20A2 (Acure RSX Type-S) engine and transmission.
+The easiest, in terms of installation, is the K20A2 (Acura RSX Type-S) engine and transmission.
 Other engines such as the K20Z3 (06+ Civic Si) can be used but be warned that you will need to purchase additional parts and swap various sensors out to make this work.
-A comprehensive guide as to the engine codes and their compression and what model that they come in can be found here.
-There are also options to switch the cylinder head's and bottom ends.
-Commonly referred to as the "frankenstein swap" This will require more work and various cylinder head/various bottom ends can be used based on your goals (Turbo vs NA).
-A good write up on performing this type of engine build can be seen here.
+A comprehensive guide to the engine codes and their compression and what model they come in can be found here.
+There are also options to switch the cylinder heads and bottom ends.
+Commonly referred to as the "Frankenstein swap".
+This will require more work and various cylinder heads/various bottom ends can be used based on your goals (Turbo vs NA).
+Additionally, you can utilize the K24 engine.
+There are multiple variations, the most common include the K24a, K24a2, K24a4, and K24a1, the most common and easiest to swap for the K24 is a K24a2, we have used JDM engines available here.
+The K20a2 is more straightforward than any K24.
+We have a good write-up on performing this type of engine build can be seen here.

 Question: Can I use the stock ECU?